MikeTaylor/palaeo-concrete/giw/proofreading-notes.md

 * The two Taylor et al. in prep references do not have the links we decided to add:
   * https://github.com/MikeTaylor/palaeo-carnegie
   * https://github.com/MikeTaylor/palaeo-baromount
+XXX These are now present and print correctly, but it would be nice if they could be correct links in the PDF, too.
+The same applies to all other links in the bibliography.

+## New issues in references of proof v2

+* Almost all links do not work correctly in the PFF.
+* Contorno 2017: italicize _Tampa Bay Times_.
+Many other venues (newspapers and journals) are also not italicized.
+* Dingus 1996: italicize _Next of Kin—great fossils at the American Museum of Natural History_.
+Many other book titles are not italicized.
+* Gilmore 1936: italicize _Apatosaurus_.
+* Holland 1915: italicize _Apatosaurus_.
+* Norell et al. 1991: italicize _Barosaurus_.
+* Taylor et al. in preparation b: italicize _Barosaurus lentus_.